ManasKoti/DSA-Visualiser/README.md

 - Keyboard shortcuts (Space to play/pause, ←/→ to step, R to reset)
 - Per-algorithm colour legend that updates based on which algorithm is selected
 - Frame counter showing current position in the animation
-- **Live comparison and swap counters** to track algorithm efficiency in real-time
+- Live comparison and swap counters to track algorithm efficiency in real-time
-- **Modular architecture:** pure algorithm functions separated from rendering (no DOM manipulation in algorithm code)
+- Modular architecture: pure algorithm functions separated from rendering

 ## Running locally